twilio/twilio-python/docs/usage/phone-numbers.rst

 Phone Numbers
 =================

-With Twilio you can search and buy real phones numbers, just using the API.
+With Twilio you can search and buy real phone numbers, just using the API.

 For more information, see the `IncomingPhoneNumbers REST Resource <http://www.twilio.com/docs/api/rest/incoming-phone-numbers>`_ documentation.